 Let’s imagine Azure’s private networking as an office phone system:

 In this analogy, your Azure Virtual Network is like the entire office building, with different floors or areas representing your subnets.
-The public internet is the world outside your office, and by using these private networking components, you’re essentially creating a secure, invitation-only communication system within your organization.
+The public internet is the world outside your office, and by using these private networking components, you’re essentially creating a secure, invitation-only communication system within your organisation.

 This setup not only enhances security by keeping your “conversations” private but also improves efficiency.
-You don’t have to go through a public switchboard (public internet) every time you need to connect to a service – you have direct, private lines at your disposal. 🥳
+You don’t have to go through a public switchboard (public internet) every time you need to connect to a service - you have direct, private lines at your disposal.

 Key Relationships to Remember